gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 More details of running tested/benchmarked applications in Graphene, please see this page: [[Run Applications in Graphene]].

-## How do I contribute to the project?
+## How Do I Contribute to the Project?

 Some documentation that might be helpful:

 * [[PAL Host ABI]]
 * [[Port Graphene PAL to Other hosts]]

-## How to contact the maintainers?
+## How to Contact the Caintainers?

 For any questions or bug reports, please send an email to support@graphene-project.io or post an issue on our GitHub repository: https://github.com/oscarlab/graphene/issues